Buddenbrooks

 Buddenbrooks ([ˈbʊdn̩ˌbʁoːks]) is a 1901 novel by Thomas Mann, chronicling the decline of a wealthy north German merchant family over the course of four generations, incidentally portraying the manner of life and mores of the Hanseatic bourgeoisie in the years from 1835 to 1877.
 Mann drew deeply from the history of his own family, the Mann family of Lübeck, and their milieu.

 It was Mann's first novel, published when he was twenty-six years old.
 With the publication of the second edition in 1903, Buddenbrooks became a major literary success.
 Its English translation by Helen Tracy Lowe-Porter was published in 1924.
 The work led to a Nobel Prize in Literature for Mann in 1929; although the Nobel award generally recognises an author's body of work, the Swedish Academy's citation for Mann identified "his great novel Buddenbrooks" as the principal reason for his prize.
-In 1993, a translation by John E. Woods was published.
+In 1993, a new English translation by John E. Woods was published.
 In 2023, Damion Searls published a translation of "A Day in the Life of Hanno Buddenbrook", which he explained "was originally part 11, chapters 2 and 3, of Mann's first novel, Buddenbrooks, but he considered it something of an independent work....
 The title is provided by me".
+A third English translation of Buddenbrooks is reportedly in the works.

 Mann began writing the novel in October 1897, when he was twenty-two years old, and completed it three years later, in July 1900.
 It was published in 1901.
 His objective was to write a novel on the conflicts between the worlds of the businessman and the artist, presented as a family saga, continuing in the realist tradition of such 19th-century works as Stendhal's Le Rouge et le Noir (1830; The Red and the Black).
 Buddenbrooks is his most enduringly popular novel, especially in Germany, where it has been cherished for its intimate portrait of 19th-century German bourgeois life.